dclong/blog/outdated/content/2012-11-21-environments-in-r.markdown

 Tags: R, programming, environment

 **
-Things on this page are
-fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!
+Things under legendu.net/outdated are outdated technologies that the author does not plan to update any more.
+Please look for better alternatives.
 **

 1. The option `pos=1` of the function `assign` refers to the global environment,